The concept of activism is formed with the adjective active and the affix -ism . The origin of the term can be linked to the German Aktivismus .

 In recent decades, a type of activism has emerged that appeals to technology as its main resource: virtual activism or cyberactivism .

-In this case, the potential of the Internet is exploited to spread ideas and bring about change, leaving protests or demonstrations in public spaces in the background.
+In this case, the potential of the Internet is exploited for the dissemination of ideas and to bring about changes, leaving protests or demonstrations in public spaces in the background.